GrottoPress/shield/docs/11-OAUTH.md

    class RevokeOauthPermission < User::SaveOperation
      # ...
-     # By default, *Shield* marks all authorizations as inactive,
+     # By default, *Shield* marks all grants as inactive,
      # after permission is revoked, without deleting them.
      #
      # Enable this to delete them from the database instead.
-     #include Shield::DeleteOauthAuthorizationAfterRevokeOauthPermission
+     #include Shield::DeleteGrantsAfterRevokeOauthPermission
      # ...
    end
    ```